raspberrypilearning/cd-dice-roller/en/step_8.md

 ## Drop-down game instructions

-Let's program the large white buttons next.
+Program the large white buttons next.

-If you look at the `index.html` file, you will see two divs for both Liar's dice and Yahtzee.
-The `onclick` function is already included, but now you're going to fill in the JavaScript.
+In the `index.html` file, there are `divs`, for Liar's Dice and Yahtzee.
+Each `div` includes an `onclick` function.

+The HTML element with the id `liarsText` contains the text for Liar's Dice.

+You're going to add JavaScript code to show or hide this text.

 --- task ---

-First, store the HTML element that contains the text for Liar's dice in a variable.
-You can use `getElementById` again here with the id: `liarsText`.
+In the JavaScript file, find the `toggleLiars()` function and add code to it: use `getElementById` again to store the HTML element with the id `liarsText` in a variable.

 ```javascript
     function toggleLiars(){